intel-analytics/ipex-llm/docs/mddocs/Quickstart/ollama_portablze_zip_quickstart.md

 By default, Ollama runs model with a context window of 2048 tokens.
 That is, the model can "remember" at most 2048 tokens of context.

-To increase the context length, you could set environment variable `IPEX_LLM_NUM_CTX` **before Start Ollama Serve**, as shwon below (if Ollama serve is already running, please make sure to stop it first):
+To increase the context length, you could set environment variable `IPEX_LLM_NUM_CTX` **before staring Ollama Serve**, as shwon below (if Ollama serve is already running, please make sure to stop it first):

 - For **Windows** users: